Jamie-Clayton/Docs/_posts/2020-08-17-git-command-reference.md

 ```

-## Display change history for a folder
+## Display Change History for a Folder

 Display the last 10 changes for a folder.
 This can be helpful when cleaning up repositories.